Jeanne Lanvin

 Jeanne-Marie Lanvin ([ʒan maʁi lɑ̃vɛ̃]; 1 January 1867 – 6 July 1946) was a French haute couture fashion designer.
 She founded the Lanvin fashion house and the beauty and perfume company Lanvin Parfums.

 Early life

 Jeanne Lanvin was born in Paris on 1 January 1867, the eldest of 11 children of Constantin Lanvin and Sophie Deshayes.
-She became an apprentice milliner at Madame Félix in Paris at the age of 16.
+She became an apprentice milliner (hat maker) at Madame Félix in Paris at the age of 16.
 She trained with Suzanne Talbot and Caroline Montagne Roux before becoming a milliner on the rue du Faubourg Saint-Honoré in 1889.

 Career

 In 1909, Lanvin joined the Syndicat de la Couture (fr), which marked her formal status as a couturière.
 The clothing Lanvin made for her daughter began to attract the attention of a number of wealthy people who requested copies for their own children.
-Soon, Lanvin was making dresses for their mothers, and some of the most famous names in Europe were included in the clientele of her new boutique on the rue du Faubourg Saint-Honoré, Paris.
+Soon, Lanvin was making dresses for their mothers, and some of the most famous names in Europe were included in the clientele of her new boutique on the rue du Faubourg Saint-Honoré in Paris.
+One of her models Maria Minard was the grandmother of future French actor Alain Delon.